 How Wine Scholar Guild Complements the CMS Program

 CMS Level 1

-A workbook is provided to CMS level 1 students and several wine encyclopedia are recommended for candidates to study from.
+A workbook is provided to CMS level 1 students, and several wine encyclopedias are recommended for study purposes.

-This being said, repetition and deepening can help students of general wine study program such as CMS level 1 to integrate and absorb the large amount of information required for them to master.
+Repetition and memorization can help students of general wine study programs such as CMS level 1 to integrate and absorb the information required for them to master.

-WSG member webinars, led by wine industry experts, cover the fundamentals of viticulture, winemaking, grape varieties, wine tasting and wine service.
-Webinars such as “Viti 101” and "Postmodern Winemaking" can be valuable resources to students preparing for general wine study programs like Introductory Sommelier.
+WSG member webinars, led by wine industry experts cover the fundamentals of viticulture, winemaking, grape varieties, wine tasting, and wine service.
+In addition, Webinars like "Viti 101" and "Postmodern Winemaking" can be valuable resources for students preparing for general wine study programs like Introductory Sommelier.

 Post CMS Level 1 & 2

 CMS level 1 and 2 certifications will give wine students a solid foundation to enter our Wine Scholar Programs and Master-Level programs from a position of strength.
 While not a pre-requisite, we encourage students to follow a program such as the CMS' Level 1 or 2 before entering our Wine Scholar Programs and Master-Level programs.

 CMS level 2 is all self-directed study, and the country-specific Wine Scholar programs can help you develop a deep understanding of the key regions of France, Italy, and Spain.
 In our Wine Scholar programs, each country's foundation unit puts that country's history, wine laws, grape varieties, viticulture, and winemaking practices into perspective before covering each of the individual wine regions concerning regional history, climate, topography, soils, appellations, wine styles, and regional food and wine pairings.